Kōsa: In popular culture

 In fiction, Kennyo usually appears with the name Honganji Kennyo.
 Kennyo appears as a non-playable character in Koei's video games Samurai Warriors, Kessen III and Mōri Motonari: Chikai no Sanshi, and as a playable character in Capcom's Sengoku Basara 2, where he is depicted as an obese, greedy leader of a religious sect.
-Also appears in Total War: Shogun 2 as a playable faction leader and in battle general, notable for large peasant armies, and elite warrior monk retinues.
+He also appears in Total War: Shogun 2 as a playable faction leader and in battle general, notable for large peasant armies, and elite warrior monk retinues.

 Kennyo is also a character in Ikémen Sengoku, a dating simulator otome game released by Cybird in 2015.